Call our licensed agents toll free 844.855.0163

 Personal property coverage is typically 50% to 70% of your dwelling coverage limits.
 However, there are special limits on certain types of property.
 If you have valuable items, such as fine art, musical instruments, or expensive jewelry, you may need an endorsement to cover them.

 You should also consider adding replacement cost coverage for your personal property.
-This ensures you’re covered for how the cost to replace each item new rather than for the actual cash value, which is the depreciated value.
+This covers your belongings for the cost to replace each item new rather than for the actual cash value, which is the depreciated value.

 Other home insurance coverage